-This section describes how to migrate to the latest version of the Serena Runtime or Oracle Enterprise.
+This section describes how to migrate to a later version of Oracle Enterprise.
 Some migration scenarios might require additional steps not documented below.
-See the Serena Support knowledge base or contact the support team.
+See the Support knowledge base or contact the support team.

 IMPORTANT!
-Serena makes no warranty of any kind in regard to the contents of this chapter, including but not limited to implied warranties of merchantable quality or fitness for any particular purpose.
-Serena shall not be liable for errors contained in it or for incidental or consequential damages in connection with the furnishing, performance, or use of this appendix or associated software.
+Micro Focus makes no warranty of any kind in regard to the contents of this chapter, including but not limited to implied warranties of merchantable quality or fitness for any particular purpose.
+Micro Focus shall not be liable for errors contained in it or for incidental or consequential damages in connection with the furnishing, performance, or use of this appendix or associated software.
 The information in this chapter is subject to change without notice.